Minor in Media Arts and Design

 A hand holding out a small piece of physical hardware including a piece of plastic and a metal grid inside.

 The Media Arts and Design minor complements any major by infusing it with critical digital literacy and creative skills.
 It equips students to blend their primary field of study with innovative media practices, enhancing their ability to navigate and contribute to the digital landscape.
-Through hands-on exploration and interdisciplinary coursework, students in the MAAD minor learn to articulate complex ideas creatively, bridging art and technology.
+Through hands-on exploration and interdisciplinary coursework, students in the MADD minor learn to articulate complex ideas creatively, bridging art and technology.
 This approach not only diversifies their academic experience but also amplifies their professional value in a rapidly evolving world.

 The minor in Media Arts and Design is comprised of six courses.
 Courses in the minor program may not be (1) double counted with the student's major(s) or with other minors or (2) counted toward general education requirements.
 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.